Dictatorship: Structure

-The opposition to a dictatorship represents all of the factions that are not part of the dictatorship and anyone that does not support the regime.
+The opposition to a dictatorship represents all of the factions that are not part of the dictatorship and anyone who does not support the regime.
 Organized opposition is a threat to the stability of a dictatorship, as it seeks to undermine public support for the dictator and calls for regime change.
 A dictator may address the opposition by repressing it through force, modifying laws to restrict its power, or appeasing it with limited benefits.
 The opposition can be an external group, or it can also include current and former members of the dictator's inner circle.

-Totalitarianism is a variation of dictatorship characterized by the presence of a single political party and more specifically, by a powerful leader who imposes personal and political prominence.
+Totalitarianism is a variation of dictatorship characterized by the presence of a single political party and, more specifically, by a powerful leader who imposes personal and political prominence.
 Power is enforced through a steadfast collaboration between the government and a highly developed ideology.
 A totalitarian government has "total control of mass communications and social and economic organizations".
 Political philosopher Hannah Arendt describes totalitarianism as a new and extreme form of dictatorship composed of "atomized, isolated individuals" in which ideology plays a leading role in defining how the entire society should be organized.
 Political scientist Juan José Linz identifies a spectrum of political systems with democracies and totalitarian regimes separated by authoritarian regimes with varied classifications of hybrid systems.
 He describes totalitarian regimes as exercising control over politics and political mobilization rather than merely suppressing it.